ssl-core/ssl-core/docs/contribution-guidelines.md

 ### After Requesting a Review

 01. **Wait for Feedback:**
    * Give your team members some time to review your code and provide feedback.
-Be patient and allow them to thoroughly examine your changes
+Be patient and allow them to thoroughly examine your changes.

 02. **Address Comments:**
    * If reviewers leave comments on your pull request, address them promptly.
-You can reply to each comment to clarify your intentions or make the necessary changes to your code
+You can reply to each comment to clarify your intentions or make the necessary changes to your code.

 03. **Ping Team Members:**
    * If a significant amount of time passes without any reviews, feel free to ping your team members to bring attention to your pull request.
-This helps ensure timely feedback and keeps the collaboration process efficient
+This helps ensure timely feedback and keeps the collaboration process efficient.

 04. **Iterate and Update:**
    * Make any required changes based on the feedback received.
-Ensure that your code aligns with your team's coding standards and follows best practices
+Ensure that your code aligns with your team's coding standards and follows best practices.

 05. **Re-request Review:**
    * After making updates, re-request a review from your team.
-This signals to the reviewers that you've addressed their comments and that the changes are ready for another round of review
+This signals to the reviewers that you've addressed their comments and that the changes are ready for another round of review.

 06. **Continuous Integration (CI) Checks:**
    * Ensure that your code passes any automated tests or CI checks that are in place for your project.
-This helps maintain the overall code quality
+This helps maintain the overall code quality.

 07. **Documentation:**
-   * Update any relevant documentation, such as README files or inline code comments, to reflect the changes you've made
+   * Update any relevant documentation, such as README files or inline code comments, to reflect the changes you've made.

 08. **Rebase or Merge with Main/Branch:**
    * Merge the latest changes from the `main` branch into your feature branch.
-Alternatively, you can rebase your changes to incorporate the latest updates if you haven't already requested a review
+Alternatively, you can rebase your changes to incorporate the latest updates if you haven't already requested a review.

 09. **Notify Reviewers:**
-   * Once you've addressed the feedback and made any necessary updates, consider notifying the reviewers that your changes are ready for another review
+   * Once you've addressed the feedback and made any necessary updates, consider notifying the reviewers that your changes are ready for another review.

 10. **Follow-up Discussions:**
    * Engage in any follow-up discussions that may arise during the review process.
-Clear communication is key to ensuring everyone is on the same page
+Clear communication is key to ensuring everyone is on the same page.

 11. **Create Follow-up Issues:**
    * Identify any potential enhancements, improvements, or additional tasks related to your changes.
-Open follow-up issues to track these items, providing a clear roadmap for future development
+Open follow-up issues to track these items, providing a clear roadmap for future development.

 12. **Approval and Merge:**
-   * Once your code has received approval from the required number of reviewers and any CI checks pass, you can proceed with merging your changes into the main branch
+   * Once your code has received approval from the required number of reviewers and any CI checks pass, you can proceed with merging your changes into the main branch.

 > **Note:** Maintaining open communication and being proactive in addressing potential delays can contribute to a smoother pull request process.